 - Other beverages that contain caffeine

 Foods that commonly trigger heartburn or make it worse, include:

 - Citrus fruits, such as oranges and lemons

 - Tomatoes and products that contain tomatoes, such as tomato sauce and salsa

 - Fatty or spicy foods, such as chili or curry

 What Other Lifestyle Changes Can Treat Acid Reflux?

 In addition to acid reflux diet changes, see which of the following lifestyle changes you can make.

 - Quit smoking.
-Smoking may increase your risk for heartburn and acid reflux disease in many ways.
-For example, it may increase the amount of acid secreted by your stomach and interfere with the function of muscles that help keep acid down.
+Smoking increases your risk for heartburn and acid reflux disease in several ways.
+It may increase the amount of acid secreted by your stomach and interfere with the function of muscles that help keep acid down.